dbohlender/canfar.github.io/docs/tutorial.md

 ssh ubuntu@[floating_ip]
 {% endhighlight %}

+### Create a User

-For batch processing to work, it is presently necessary for you to create an account on the VM with your CANFAR username (with a copy of the ssh public key so that you may connect).
-Remember "[username]" is your CANFAR username (without "-canfar").
+You might need to create a different user than the default one, and for batch processing to work, it is presently necessary for you to create a user on the VM, matched with your CANFAR username.
+You can use a wrapper script for this:

 {% highlight bash %}
-sudo adduser --gecos "" [username] # will prompt you to set password sudo adduser [username] sudo sudo mkdir /home/[username]/.ssh sudo chmod 700 /home/[username]/.ssh sudo cp .ssh/authorized_keys /home/[username]/.ssh/ sudo chown -R [username]:[username] /home/[username]/.ssh sudo chmod 600 /home/[username]/.ssh/authorized_keys
-sudo sh -c "echo \"[username] ALL=(ALL) NOPASSWD:ALL\" >> /etc/sudoers"
+curl https://raw.githubusercontent.com/canfar/openstack-sandbox/master/vm_config/canfar_create_user.bash -o canfar_create_user.bash
+sudo bash canfar_create_user.bash [username]
 {% endhighlight %}

-Exit and re-connect as your new user:
+Now, exit the VM, and re-connect with your CANFAR username instead of ubuntu:

 {% highlight bash %}
 exit
 ssh [username]@[floating_ip]
 {% endhighlight %}

-### Install software
+### Install Software

 The VM operating system has only a set of minimal packages.
 For this tutorial, we need the [SExtractor](http://www.astromatic.net/software/sextractor) package to create catalogues of stars and galaxies.
+So let's install it system-wide.

 {% highlight bash %}
 sudo apt-get update
 sudo apt-get install sextractor
 {% endhighlight %}

+We also need to read FITS images.
 Most FITS images from CADC come Rice-compressed with a `fz` extension.
-SExtractor reads uncompressed images only, so we also need the funpack utility to uncompress data from CADC.
+SExtractor only reads uncompressed images, so we also need the ```funpack``` utility to uncompress data from CADC.
 Install it on your VM with the following commands:

 {% highlight bash %}
 sudo apt-get install gcc make
-wget ftp://heasarc.gsfc.nasa.gov/software/fitsio/c/cfitsio3370.tar.gz
-tar xvfz cfitsio3370.tar.gz
+curl ftp://heasarc.gsfc.nasa.gov/software/fitsio/c/cfitsio3370.tar.gz | tar xfz -
 cd cfitsio
 ./configure
 make funpack